Kareem-124/PalSika-Barcode-Scanner/readme.txt

 bash

-    python manage.py runserver
+    python manage.py runsslserver 0.0.0.0:8000

-    Open your browser and go to http://127.0.0.1:8000 to view the application.
+    We are required to run the server using "https" to be able to use the devices cameras. open your command prompt and type: ipconfig search for the IPv4 Address, it should look something like this: 192.168.10.5 Open your browser and go to https://192.168.10.5:8000 (This is just an exmple you need to enter you IPv4 address) to view the application.

 Usage
 Phase One: Barcode Scanning

     Scan Products: Click on the scan button, select the camera, and scan the barcode.
 The product details will be displayed.
+Note: Some smart phones cameras auto focuse only once - when they are turned on- so make sure you point the camera to the required bar code before pressing the scan button.
     Manage Products: You can add new products or edit existing ones if the barcode is unregistered or needs updating.

 Phase Two: Product Search